 Click here for information regarding local hotels.

-Duke University Dining Services in the East Union Marketplace will provide on-campus food service for ADF participants.
+There are various dining options across East and West Campus on Duke University.
+Duke University Dining Services in the East Union Marketplace on East Campus is one location that offers on-campus food service for ADF participants, and it is open a wide range of hours to service various camps that stay on-campus.
 The cafeteria features an all-you-can-eat style buffet, with a focus on healthy options such as a full salad bar, grill items, and rotating entrees from around the world.
 The wide variety of food offered ensures that students with allergies or food restrictions have adequate options for their meals.
-The East Union also features the Trinity Cafe, open for select hours during the summer and serving coffee shop-style food and beverage items.
+The East Campus Union also features the Trinity Cafe, open for select hours during the summer and serving coffee shop-style food and beverage items.

-Debit/credit cards and cash will be accepted at the Marketplace.
-There is a Wells Fargo ATM in the building.
+Credit/debit cards and cash will be accepted at the Marketplace.
+There is an ATM in the building.

 A Whole Foods grocery store is located directly across the street from East Campus, with an extensive salad/hot bar and to-go section.
 9th Street, approximately 2 blocks from East Campus, features a number of cafes and restaurants.
 Downtown Durham also features an extensive array of restaurants and dining options.

-Harris Teeter, Food Lion, and Kroger grocery stores are also located near campus, although some are not within walking distance.
+Harris Teeter and Food Lion grocery stores are also located near campus, although some are not within walking distance.

-Participants should check in by 12 noon on the Sunday of their selected week, and depart by the evening on the following Sunday.
-If the participant is staying in the dorms they will need to check out by 11am on the last Sunday of their selected week.
+Participants should check in between the times of 10am to 12pm on the Sunday of their selected week, and depart by the evening on the following Sunday.
+If the participant is staying in the dorms they will need to check out of the dorm and return their key to ADF by 11am on the last Sunday of their selected week.

 *Late arrival/early departure: It is not recommended to arrive late or depart the festival early, however, it will be permitted on a case-by-case basis.
 Fees will not be pro-rated if a student misses days during the workshop.
 Please contact the school office if a student will be arriving late or departing early.

-Map of Duke University’s campus and studios (2 pages, please scroll down).
+Interactive Map of Duke University’s campus and ADF important locations – including studios and performance spaces.